 This, in turn, tends to lead to a working environment that promotes profit above morality.
 A positive feedback loop is created, where individuals increasingly disregard moral judgement in favor of profit.

-A possible solution, would be to outlaw investments for one who does not participate in the labor of a company, for a number of hours per month.
+A possible solution, would be that individuals can only invest where they also labor, for a number of hours per month.
 An example model for this is called a worker cooperative.
 In worker cooperatives, each shareholder is only allowed one vote.
 Different types of worker cooperatives could exist, where an individual's greater involvement in the company would afford more than one vote (perhaps as a function of hours worked, or money invested), while still upholding the principles of self governance.

 You could have individuals voting on every policy ever implemented, using voting software that would make it easier to fit voting into people's daily lives.
 However, not everyone is fit to vote on policy which they have little knowledge about.
 Not everyone has time to research policy to make an informed decision.
 That's why people elect representatives to do the voting for them.
 People are generally experts in one or few topics.
 The ideal would be that everyone would know everything there is to know, and would be able to vote for themselves.
 But chances are that many times we won't vote at all, because we have other things to do and can't keep up with the constant influx of policy that has to be voted on.